celiao/django-rest-authemail/README.rst

 Wrapper
 -------
 A wrapper is available to access the API with Python code.
-First create an instance of the AuthEmail class, then call methods to access the API.
+First create an instance of the Authemail class, then call methods to access the API.
 There is a one-to-one mapping between the endpoints and instance methods.

 .. code-block:: python

     from authemail import wrapper

-    account = wrapper.AuthEmail()
+    account = wrapper.Authemail()
     response = account.signup(first_name=first_name, last_name=last_name,
         email=email, password=password)